anishak20/Obs-astro-lab/README.md

 ## Objective

 - To study the **age**, **metallicity**, and **extra-tidal region** of the globular cluster **NGC 4147** using data from Gaia DR3.
-- To identifyextra-tidal candidates based on cluster and stellar proper motions, and their positions on the color–magnitude diagram.
+- To identify extra-tidal candidates based on cluster and stellar proper motions, and their positions on the color–magnitude diagram.
 - Analyze the spatial distribution of these stars to understand the cluster’s dynamical history within the Milky Way.